 Being Authentic in Leadership Increases Connection and Presence

-This is where the idea of authenticity becomes paramount.
-When you encounter a true leader, you know it.
-Their presence is commanding but not demeaning; they forge ahead but not in the name of isolated self-interest; they are both fully connected and a beacon to look toward.
+Their presence is commanding but not demeaning; they forge ahead but not through cold, isolated self-interest; they are both fully connected and a beacon to look toward.
 They create employee engagement without even trying.

 Here, the verbs in the definition of the term leader are telling.
 A leader by definition is someone who “directs,” “has authority,” “manages,” “presides,” and/or “goes first.”